 Other procedures which can be carried out during a therapeutic gastroscopy include:

-- Click here for information on Oesophageal dilatation (stretching a narrowing of the gullet)
+- Oesophageal dilatation information (stretching a narrowing of the gullet)

-- Click here for information on Oesophageal stent (small tube inserted into the gullet through a narrow area to keep the gullet open)
+- Oesophageal stent information (small tube inserted into the gullet through a narrow area to keep the gullet open)

-- Click here for information on Insertion of Percutaneous Endoscopic Gastroscopy (PEG) Tube (inserted into the stomach for feeding in patients who are unable to swallow)
+- Insertion of Percutaneous Endoscopic Gastroscopy (PEG) Tube information (inserted into the stomach for feeding in patients who are unable to swallow)

-- Link to Click here for instructions on use of Picolax
+- Link to instructions on use of Picolax

-- Link to Click here for instructions on use of Klean Prep
+- Link to instructions on use of Klean Prep

-- Link to Click here for instructions on use of Moviprep
+- Link to instructions on use of Moviprep

 ERCP (Endoscopic Retrograde Cholangio-Pancreatography) – to view the bile ducts in the liver, the gallbladder and the pancreatic ducts.